 Very Light Sleep: Very Light Sleep is where you are in the process of falling asleep and are easily wakened.
 The term used is “Alpha Sleep” ‘Dozing’ is one word used for this, and you can enter into this type of sleep when watching TV and you soon wake up if you are nudged physically or audibly.
 There are very few, if any, changes in your body function at this stage.
 This stage lasts between 5 and 15 minutes.

-Light and Delta Wave Sleep: Light sleep where are going into true sleep.
+Light and Delta Wave Sleep: Light sleep where you are going into true sleep.
 Your heart rate slows down, and your body temperature falls.
 This takes place within 5 – 15 minutes of you falling asleep.
 You then go into what is known as slow wave or Delta wave sleep, which is a deeper form of sleep during which the body starts to repair itself.
 You have not yet reached the REM or rapid eye movement stage of sleep.

 Deep REM Sleep: All of the above stages of sleep can occur up to 15 minutes after you fall asleep.
 It is during the final stage of slow or delta wave sleep prior to REM when you may sleepwalk or when children may wet the bed.
 The final stage after this is REM sleep.
-This is when your muscles relax and you dream.
+This is when your muscles relax and your dream.
 Your brain is more active during this stage which accounts for the dreaming and the rapid eye movements.

 Some people reach this final stage of the ‘going to sleep’ process faster than others.
 Many people take an hour or more to reach even the early stages of sleep.
 They come in and out of the very light or Alpha stage of sleep for some time before they eventually settle into a deep REM sleep.